 Take away food can result in paper or plastic waste, and is likely to be more expensive than bringing your lunch with you.

 Bringing your lunch is also a great way to use up leftovers and minimise food waste at home.
-In New South Wales, the average family throws out more than $1000 in wasted food every year.
-As well as costing money, this food ends up in our landfill where it produces methane—a harmful greenhouse gas, 21 times stronger than carbon dioxide (CO2).
+Food waste costs Australian households between $2200 to $3800 a year.
+This food also ends up in our landfill where it produces methane—a harmful greenhouse gas, 21 times stronger than carbon dioxide (CO2).

 Make it a litter-free lunch.
 Pack portions of what you're going eat into your own reusable containers rather than buying individually wrapped snacks and items that add waste and dollars to your lunch bill.

 Keep reusable spoons, forks and chopsticks in your drawer so that you don't need the disposable kind.
 Or ask your workplace to supply some in common areas for everyone to use.
 If you do buy your lunch, consider taking time to eat in at your local cafe or restaurant where you can enjoy a break from the office and avoid unnecessary packaging.

 Lots of equipment is drawing power even while you're not using it.

 Turn off your mobile phone charger at the power point once it's finished charging your phone.
 It's still using energy if left on—even when your phone is not plugged in.
 Another option is to recharge during car trips.
 Most cars have a connection point but you'll need the correct adapter.